Are you going to finance a new home in Burlington?

-Applying for a mortgage loan is one of the most troublesome parts of purchasing a house for a buyer, but it doesn't have to be.
+Applying for the mortgage loan is one of the most stressful elements of purchasing a house for a buyer, but it doesn't have to be.

-2 – Decide when to lock
+2 – Determine when to lock

-4 – Bring your paperwork
+4 – Gather your paperwork